Reference

 Read samples from the receiver.

-Reads network packets received on bound ports, routes packets to sessions, repairs lost packets, decodes samples, resamples and mixes them, and finally stores samples into the provided frame.
+Reads retrieved network packets, decodes packets, repairs losses, extracts samples, adjusts sample rate and channel layout, compensates clock drift, mixes samples from all connections, and finally stores samples into the provided frame.

-If ROC_CLOCK_INTERNAL is used, the function blocks until it’s time to decode the samples according to the configured sample rate.
+If ROC_CLOCK_SOURCE_INTERNAL is used, the function blocks until it’s time to decode the samples according to the configured sample rate.

 Until the receiver is connected to at least one sender, it produces silence.
 If the receiver is connected to multiple senders, it mixes their streams into one.